Thomas F. Duffy: Career

-Duffy appeared in the 1992 film The Waterdance, an acclaimed but oft overlooked feature that won the 1992 Sundance Festival Audience award and the 1993 Independent Spirit Best Picture award, with good friend, William Forsythe.
+Duffy appeared in the 1992 film The Waterdance, a feature that won the 1992 Sundance Festival Audience award and the 1993 Independent Spirit Best Picture award, with his friend, William Forsythe.

-Duffy played Dr. Robert Burke in Steven Spielberg's 1997 blockbuster, The Lost World: Jurassic Park.
-He prepared for the role by watching Dr. Robert Bakker and traveled to Wyoming to work on a dig with Bakker.
+Duffy played the palaeontologist Dr. Robert Burke in Steven Spielberg's 1997 blockbuster, The Lost World: Jurassic Park based on the novel of the same name by Michael Crichton which was a sequel to the book and film Jurassic Park also authored by Crichton and Spielberg respectively.
+He prepared for the role by watching paleontologist Dr. Robert Bakker (who his character was based on) and traveled to Wyoming to work on a dig with Bakker.

 In 1999, Duffy played Sam Moxon in Varsity Blues, a film about Texas high school football.
 Duffy was almost killed when his car was struck by a hit-and-run driver, while filming in Austin, Texas.

 Other films Duffy completed in the 1990s were Independence Day, Mercury Rising, Poodle Springs, The Fan, The River Wild, Wolf, Out for Justice, The Mambo Kings and Let the Devil Wear Black.

 He guest starred on The X-Files as Jeffrey Cahn in episode "Alpha", Tales From the Crypt, NYPD Blue, High Incident, The Magnificent Seven, Chicago Hope, Matlock, Chicken Soup for the Soul, TV movies, If Looks Could Kill, Nothing Lasts Forever and White Dwarf and recurring roles on Picket Fences, Days of Our Lives, and In Living Color.